Featured In

 Educational Commitment & Support

 In our commitment to our mission, Alt-Bionics is also actively providing educational support to college students and those who are interested in learning more about the field of bionic prosthetic devices and other medical devices.
+We believe that supporting these students is critical to not only their future, but also the future of engineering.

 If you're interested in learning more about the field of bionics, check out our Bionics Engineering page!